Paul Kariya: 1998–2003

 During the 1999–2000 season, Kariya's younger brother Steve Kariya began playing for the Vancouver Canucks.
 On December 8, 1999, the Ducks and Canucks met for a contest, marking the first time the brothers played against each other at any level.
 Steve recorded an assist on the Canucks' first goal of the game, before being called for a penalty.
 On the ensuing Ducks power play, Paul Kariya scored to tie the game at a final score of 2–2.
 Later in the season, Kariya was speared by San Jose Sharks defenceman Bryan Marchment during a game in March 2000.
 Kariya was not injured on the play, though Marchment received a three-game suspension from the NHL.
 Kariya finished the season with the third-highest goals total of his career with 42, though his points total dipped to 86.
-Nevertheless, he ranked fourth in NHL scoring, behind Jaromír Jágr, Pavel Bure and Mark Recchi.
+Nevertheless, he ranked fourth in NHL scoring, behind Jaromír Jágr, Pavel Bure, and Mark Recchi.
 In the NHL's season-ending awards, Kariya was named to the NHL second All-Star team, having been outvoted for left wing on the First Team by Red Wings forward Brendan Shanahan.
 He also ranked seventh in Lady Byng voting.

 During pre-season play in September 2000, Kariya received a one-game suspension after slashing Minnesota Wild player Aaron Gavey, though he was able to serve the suspension during exhibition play.
 Several months into the 2000–01 season, Kariya suffered a broken right foot after blocking a shot from Tampa Bay Lightning defenceman Pavel Kubina during a game in December 2000.
 Missing 15 games, he returned to the lineup in late-January 2001.
-The Ducks struggled as a team while both Kariya and Selänne's paled in comparison to previous years.
+The Ducks struggled as a team while both Kariya and Selänne's performances paled in comparison to previous years.
 In March 2001, Selänne was traded to the San Jose Sharks, marking the end of his duo with Kariya.
-Despite he and Kariya's success playing with each other, the Ducks had advanced to the second round of the playoffs just once in their tenure together.
+Despite his and Kariya's success playing with each other, the Ducks had advanced to the second round of the playoffs just once in their tenure together.
 While disappointed with the trade, Kariya later commented that with the tandem constituting nearly half of the Ducks' $39 million payroll, "If [he] were running the business, [he] would have done something too."
 Kariya finished the season with 67 points (33 goals and 34 assists) over 66 games.
 In addition to losing Selänne via trade, Kariya played the majority of the season without centre Steve Rucchin, who was suffering from post-concussion syndrome.